Davorus/TicTacToe/README.md

 3. Open `main.cpp`
 4. Compile the `main.cpp` file

->It's possible to run the code on other compilers than gnu, but some lines have to be changed and the overall structure has to be implemented a bit different
+>It's possible to run the code on other compilers than gnu, but some lines have to be changed and the overall structure has to be implemented a bit different depending on what IDE you want to run the code

 ---